by Joe Jamieson

 Emily travelled to Ghana with us a few years ago.
 She is now a happy and successful midwife working near her home in West Sussex.

-We spoke to Emily to listen to her story and find out how her time in Ghana was crucial in helping her enjoy her career as a midwife to the fullest.
+We spoke to Emily to hear her story and discover how her time in Ghana was crucial to her enjoying her career as a midwife.

 Over to Emily...